joely-nelson/GEA-CSE-599/dev_notes/transf_analysis.md

 BUT if you log every 10 steps, every 10 steps you get predictions for the whole EVALUATION datset, which is 1,000 (samples) / 32 (batch size) = 32 * 6sec/it = 3mins just for evaluation!!
 So it spends waaaay more time evaluating than training it.
 This was not a problem for the first approach as it was super fast to train but definietly not allowed me to fully train the second.

 Using checkpoints reasonably is a must, specially if not calculating exactly the amount of training required.

-## TODO

-Look into weighted averaged sampling of the samples as a way to balance them

-DNAbert works for sequences up to 512 nucleotides out of the box, so no longer restricted to it.

-There seem to be some flags to get even longer sequences ready to work.

 An alternative approach: